jasonpereira96/Recipes/README.md

 - Add chana and mix
 - Add water above 1 1/2 inches and mix again
 - Close the lid and cook for 15 minutes

+# Egg Fried Reice

+## Ingredients

+- For 1 portion of egg fried rice, 5 cloves of garlic (smash and chop)
+- chopped shallot (or onion)
+- 1 egg and 1 egg yolk
+- Spring onion
+- chillies
+- left over rice
+- Soy sauce
+- Asian seseme oil

+## Steps
+- Chop all the vegetables
+- Whisk the eggs
+- Coat the wok with oil
+- Heat the oil
+- put in the garlic and shallot
+- put in the egg
+- when its almost all solid, pour in the rice
+- add soy sauce
+- add sesame oil
+- add spring onion and chilli